turingschool/curriculum/source/projects/feed_engine.markdown

         * Disassociate or associate with a Twitter account
         * Disassociate or associate with a GitHub account
         * Disassociate or associate with an Instagram account
-        * Disassociate or associate with one or more FeedEngine account
+        * Disassociate or associate with one or more FeedEngine accounts
     * View an "Account" tab where I can:
       * Change my password by providing a new password and confirmation
       * Update my email address